fcecin/ibc/docs/token/wraplockapi.md

 * `withdrawb`: same as `withdrawa`, but verifies a block proof using the light proof scheme.

 * `cancela`: attempts to verify a provided block proof using the heavy scheme and an action proof of a `wraptoken::emitxfer` action from the paired chain that proves that some wrapped tokens on the paired chain have been retired.
-On verification success, triggers an inline `emitxfer` action to reissue and return the wrapped tokens to the account on the paired chain that was trying to send the wrapped tokens back to the source chain (where this `wraplock` endpoint resides).
+On verification success, triggers an inline `emitxfer` action to reissue and return the wrapped tokens to a beneficiary account on the paired chain.

 * cancelb: same as `cancela`, but verifies a block proof using the light proof scheme.